 Moreover, CFA shares the views of those who have argued that designating institutions as "systemically significant" is unworkable.
 Decisions about where to draw the line would be hopelessly arbitrary.
-Systemic risk is likely to be determined by an interaction of various factors, including at a minimum size3, the nature of activities engaged in, and degree of interconnection with the financial markets as a whole.
+Systemic risk is likely to be determined by an interaction of various factors, including at a minimum size8, the nature of activities engaged in, and degree of interconnection with the financial markets as a whole.
 Even if you could set a meaningful dividing line based on these various factors, it would require constant adjustments based on changing market conditions and constant monitoring of institutions on the borderline.
 A far more logical approach is to monitor all, or nearly all, financial institutions and to impose capital standards on those institutions that ratchet up significantly as the institution takes on more risk - either by growing to a size that makes it "too big to fail," by engaging in risky activities, or by entering into risky relationships with other players in the broader financial markets.
 Such a model is likely to affect a far broader segment of the insurer population and, in doing so, prompt a debate about the need to preempt state standards.
+This is part of the reason why CFA now believes that solvency/prudential regulation should be handled by the federal government in the future.